tmtxt/tmtxt.github.com/_posts/2013-09-13-macos-spotlight-search-inside-emacs.md

 layout: post
 title: "MacOS - Spotlight Search inside Emacs"
 description: ""
-category:
+category: emacs
-thumbnail:
-showtn: no
-tags: [macos, spotlight, search, emacs]
+tags: [macos, spotlight, locate, emacs, helm]
 ---
 {% include JB/setup %}

 MacOS comes with a powerful search tool, Spotlight, that helps us find any file in our computer at a glance.
-It's would be great if we can integrate it with Emacs and use it as a replacement for the default Emacs' find-file command so that we can jump to any file we want to edit without remembering the location.
+It's would be great if we can integrate it with Emacs and use it as a replacement for the default Emacs' `find-file` command so that we can jump to any file we want to edit without remembering the location.
 Luckily, there is an useful program called `mdfind`, a command line interface for Spotlight.
-We will use it in combination with the `locate` command.
+We will use it in combination with the `locate` (or `helm-locate` if you're using **helm**) command.

+# 1. Emacs built-in "locate" command

-The step is really simple.
-You just need to set the variable `locate-command` to **mdfind** to let Emacs use **mdfind** instead of **locate** for searching file.
+The step to use Spotlight with `locate` command is really simple.
+You just need to set the variable `locate-command` to
+**mdfind** to let Emacs use **mdfind** instead of **locate** for searching file.

 {% highlight cl %}